-The Canada Day long weekend has come and gone, and summer is here in force.
-If travelling with kids is on your agenda this summer, we have tips to see you through.
+The Canada Day long weekend has come and gone, and the August long weekend approaches.
+Summer is here in force.
+If travelling with kids is on your agenda, here are some tips to see you through.

 Before You Go